Collaborative International Online Conference & Workshops

 at Drexel University, Philadelphia, USA on 27-28 October 2023

 Read our Ad-Dressing Margins: Historically Underrepresented Fashion and Style conference schedule.
-Please note this is an indicative version but panels will not change.
 All times are EST.

 Call for papers is now closed.
 You can still download and share a copy here.

 Joseph “Joe” Henry Hancock, II is an international authority in fashion branding as a form of storytelling.
 He is known internationally for his scholarship on cargo pants.
 He started in academia after 20 years in the retailing industry, having been a leader for such legendary companies as The Gap, L. Brands, and Target Corporation.
 His work has included the ideologies of diversity, equity, and inclusion since the writing of his master’s thesis in 1997.
 Social justice is second nature to him as the only gay child of a single parent who was victimized by the bullying of the 1970s and 1980s.
 He has consistently advocated for those marginalized and social outcasts.
 For the past 19 years, he has been his mother’s in-home provider and caregiver, who suffered from a stroke in 2004.
 During his tenure at Drexel University, Dr. Hancock has conducted over five international conferences and spearheaded programming for the Two-Spirit communities, GLBTQIA communities, Black communities, Asian communities, and others.
 His most recent workshops includes Drag Culture and its impact on material and consumer cultural identities.